aiidalab/aiidalab-qe/docs/source/development/architecture.rst

 Mixins
 ------

+The app uses mixins (``aiidalab_qe.common.mixins``) to provide additional functionality to models.
-The ``HasModels`` mixin class inherited by the ``AdvancedModel`` is used to manage sub-models.
+For example, the ``HasModels`` mixin class inherited by the ``AdvancedModel`` is used to manage sub-models.
 It provides functionality to add, register, and get a sub-model.
-It is presently used by the configuration step to register basic, advanced, and plugin models.
+It is used by the configuration step to register basic, advanced, and plugin models.
 It is also used by the advanced panel to register the sub-sections of the advanced settings (e.g. magnetization, hubbard, etc.).
+The mixin allows the advanced panel to easily communicate with its sub-models.

-Other mixins, such as ``HasInputStructure``, provide are trait oriented, providing both the trait and methods to work with it.
+Other mixins, such as ``HasInputStructure``, are trait-oriented, providing both traits and methods to work with them.
-The ``Confirmable`` mixin, for example, provides a ``confirmed`` trait, a ``confirm`` method, and an means of un-confirming on any state change in the inheriting model.
+The ``Confirmable`` mixin, for example, provides a ``confirmed`` trait, a ``confirm`` method, and a handler that  un-confirms the inheriting model on any trait state change.

 .. code:: python